 This course explores philosophical and theoretical foundations of humanistic and clinical psychology.
 In examining humanistic psychology as a “third force,” historical perspectives are considered in relation to behaviorism and psychoanalysis.
 Basic theories and concepts that are examined include the holistic and unique nature of the person, the significance of emotions, self-actualization, creativity, personal growth, and the individual as an experiencing being.
 Core theories, concepts and relevant readings are integrated with personal experiences.

-This is a graduate level course on multicultural counseling.
-This course examines cultural issues that are believed to have an impact on the psychological assessment, treatment, consultation and education of people from different racial, ethnic, and sociocultural backgrounds.
-Cultural issues to be addressed include ethics, theory, competencies, models of identity, and discussions of marginalized groups.
+This is a graduate level course on multicultural psychology.
+This course examines cultural issues that have an impact on the psychological assessment, treatment, consultation, and education of people from different racial, ethnic, and sociocultural backgrounds.
+The topics to be addressed in this course include ethics, theory, competencies, models of identity, and discussions of marginalized groups.
 The class focuses on building knowledge and awareness of others and self, including the factors that impede the development of cultural competency such as implicit bias, privilege, and systemic oppression.
 It also provides the foundation for the building of skill in competent multicultural practice.